Nagisaaaaaaaaa/CS100-2025-Spring-Recitations/README.md

 // Get a non-OWNing pointer of the dynamic array.
 // "Non-OWNing" means that we should not call `free` on it. int *const ptr = guard.ptr;

+//!
+This technique is called RAII (Resource Acquisition Is Initialization).
+//!
+Recall that `guard` OWNs the dynamic array during initialization.
+//!
+In this example, memory is the resource.
+//!
+RAII is almost the most important programming technique for C++!
 ```